Ivenyang/cocos-docs/manual/framework/native/gui/label/v3/en.md

 ```

-* CreateWithTTF () function can create Label directly from TTF file(TTF is a file extension for a font file developed by Apple.
-TTF stands for True Type Font.
+CreateWithTTF() function can create Label directly from TTF file.
-TTF files are currently used by both Apple and Microsoft as a raster font format).

-The way of creating Label with this function is similar to the way of creating LabelTTF(previous CCLabelTTF).
-The difference is LabelTTF class create font label from font name,
-but Label class create font label directly through a ttf file.
+The way of creating Label with this function is similar to the way of creating LabelTTF.
+The difference is LabelTTF class create font label by font name, but Label class create font label directly through a ttf file.

-Look at a piece of code as follows, creating a label with LabelTTF and Label:
+Look at a piece of code as follow, creating a label with LabelTTF and Label:
 ```
 	auto label1 = LabelTTF::create("Creating label through LabelTTF class by file name", "myFontName", 24);
 	label1->setPosition(Point(origin.x, origin.y + visibleSize.height - label1->getContentSize().height));